 As stated in the comments to the WIOA regulations, employment service staff may provide many of the same services authorized under WIOA Title I other than the provision of training services.
 Wagner-Peyser acts as the front door to services available in PA CareerLink® Lehigh Valley.
 Since WIOA Title I shares all the same employer performance measures with Wagner-Peyser other than the education measures, WIOA Title I must rely on Wagner-Peyser to achieve the employer measures from the Commonwealth of PA.
 PA CareerLink® Lehigh Valley has adopted a functional teams approach, comprised of mandated system partners.
-Members are assigned to specific teams based on similar job duties and functions, and shared workspaces are in place to support easy customer access and daily communication among team members.
+Members are assigned to specific teams based on similar job duties and functions, and shared areas are in place to support easy customer access and communication among team members.
 WIOA operational manager check-ins are conducted weekly, and monthly meetings bring all partners together virtually or in person as appropriate, to monitor processes, address concerns and strategically plan service enhancements.

 Job seekers work with staff from the Welcome Center and/or Career Resource Center to ensure they have completed PA CareerLink® registration, a PA CareerLink® resume is created, and job preferences are completed.
 Services offered through the Welcome Center, Career Resource Center, workshops, career exploration processes, and assessments are provided in collaboration with Wagner-Peyser staff.
 These services are available both in-person and virtually.
-Integrated staff utilize an on-line assessment tool to collect job seeker data that is housed in a universal database and used for future documentation of programmatic services.
-Staff, in real time, review the assessment information during a triage interview to determine and recommend basic, individualized, and support services.
+Staff review the assessment information during a triage interview to determine and recommend basic, individualized, and support services.
 Determination of program eligibility and referrals to community partners is completed.
 All required partners are involved in the offering of basic career services and administer assessments to job seekers as applicable, and collaborate to develop Individual Employment.